Njunu-sk/Observable/README.md

 ### Product Example

-- A product object, qunatity is recorded
+- A product object, quantity is recorded

 - When product quantity is zero then a notification will be thrown.